jacnel/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

 -----------------

 With certain data retrieval calls, a QiBoundarytype may be specified.
-For example, if GetRangeValues is called with an ExactOrCalculated boundary type, an event at the request start index will be calculated using linear interpolation (default) or based on the QiStreamBehavior associated with the QiStream.
+For example, if getRangeValues is called with an ExactOrCalculated boundary type, an event at the request start index will be calculated using linear interpolation (default) or based on the QiStreamBehavior associated with the QiStream.
 Because our sample QiStream was created